60pahn/65classifier/README.md

 # 65_classifier
-Easy to use classifier for researchers with limited backgorund in computer science!
+Easy to use classifier for researchers with limited backgorund in computer science (like me)!

-First install PreReq on Python or Jupyter: pip install tensorflow pip install keras
+First install PreReq on Python IDLE or Jupyter NB:

+pip install tensorflow
+pip install keras